43081j/eslint-plugin-wc/docs/rules/no-constructor-params.md

 ## When Not To Use It

-If you wish to allow parameters to custom element constructors, you should not use this rule.
+You should usually keep this rule enabled as browsers will never pass parameters to the constructor.
+You should only disable it if you intend to instantiate your class directly, and should then make all parameters optional.